-As you can see from the chart below, Berkshire Hathaway has been working very nicely as hedge fund against a general market decline.
-In the last three months Berkshire Hathaway (the blue line) is up a little over four percent, whereas the S&P 500 (the red line) is down about seven percent.
+As you can see from the chart below, Berkshire Hathaway has been working very nicely as a hedge fund against a general market decline.
+In the last three months, Berkshire Hathaway hedge fund (the blue line) is up a little over four percent, whereas the S&P 500 (the red line) is down about seven percent.

-The main reason we have such a large position in Berkshire Hathaway is for protection in a down market so at least for the moment Berkshire Hathaway hedge fund is working.
-One big advantage of using Berkshire Hathaway is that it can also outperform when the market is going up, as it did in 2006.
+The main reason we have such a significant position in Berkshire Hathaway is for protection in a down market, so at least for the moment, Berkshire Hathaway hedge fund is working.
+One big advantage of using Berkshire Hathaway Hedge fund is that it can also outperform when the market is going up, as it did in 2006.

 In an interview with Gifford Combs in this weeks Barron’s, Combs values Berkshire Hathaway’s operating business at $70 billion and the finance and utility business at $26 billion, then gives the following estimate for the insurance business.

 “The majority of the value at Berkshire Hathaway hedge fund is in the insurance entities, which hold virtually all of the investments.
 The insurance business depends upon the value one places on the $58 billion of “float,” which are the non-interest-bearing liabilities of the insurance companies.
 Adjusting for the float and making allowances for deferred taxes, I value the insurance companies at nearly $200 billion.
 The total comes to more than $290 billion, or about $190,000 per share.
 More conservative assumptions about investment returns over time would lower that value; but it’s hard to get to a number much below $150,000 per share.”

 Combs is Managing director of Dalton Investments.
 He calls Berkshire Hathaway the “Rodney Dangerfield” of American Companies because of its current discount to fair value.
 The better to use the Berkshire Hathaway hedge fund.